Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Scheme

 We achieve universal quantum computation using measurements of logical Pauli operators, supplemented with encoded magic states.
 Table~\ref{tab:measurements} summarizes all logical measurements used in our scheme.
 These measurements are realized through PCS; see Fig.~\ref{fig:PCS} for the circuit.
 Each logical measurement corresponds to a specifically tailored deformed code.
 The construction of the deformed codes is detailed in Sec.~\ref{sec:PCS}.
 A key feature of PCS is that the deformed codes require only a constant qubit overhead.

 We refer to the collection of code blocks involved in a logical measurement as a target block.
 For example, the measurement $\bar{Z}_j \otimes \bar{Z}_1 \otimes \bar{X}_1$ acts on a target block composed of three memory-code blocks.
 In conventional code surgery, a logical measurement is performed on a single target block at a time.
-In contrast, PCS performs the same logical measurement simultaneously on $k_R$ identical target blocks, where $k_R$ is the logical dimension of the R code; see Fig.~\ref{fig:scheme}.
+In contrast, PCS performs identical logical measurements simultaneously across $k_R$ identical target blocks, where $k_R$ is the logical dimension of the R code (see Fig.~\ref{fig:scheme}). {In this context, `parallelized' refers specifically to the batching of identical operations applied to multiple blocks. }